-Many couples, those with children and those who are retired, swear that traveling in a recreational vehicle is the only way to take a trip.
+Many couples, those with children or those who are retired, swear that traveling in a recreational vehicle (RV) is the only way to take a trip.

-Other couples swear that being trapped in an RV together for several weeks, along with all the cooking and cleaning that such a trip requires, is a sure way to end a marriage.
+Other couples swear that being trapped in an RV together for several weeks, along with all the cooking and cleaning that such a trip requires, is a sure way to end a relationship.

 The outcome of a family vacation or full-time retirement on the road depends greatly on whether or not expectations of all are being met.
-If you have unrealistic expectations about traveling in a recreational vehicle or don't share the workload, your trip can turn into a disaster.
+If you have unrealistic expectations about traveling in an RV or don't share the workload, your trip can turn into a disaster.

-- Save money on overnight accommodations.
-Although campsite prices have risen in the past couple years, they are still much less expensive than a hotel room.
+- Save money on overnight accommodations—Although campsite prices have risen in the past couple of years, they are still much less expensive than a hotel room.

-- More time to explore an area.
-Sometimes you visit a town, city, or National Park and wish you could spend more time discovering the area and seeing more of the sights there.
+- More time to explore an area—Sometimes you visit a town, city, or National Park and wish you could spend more time discovering the area.
+You can take the time to see more of the sights there.
 With an RV, you can stay a few extra days without the extended time destroying your budget.

 Communication Is Key